The Best Multilingual Plugin for WordPress: Polylang vs. TranslatePress vs. WPML

 WPML is the most popular WordPress translation plugin.
 I would say it has the most “pro” features.

-There is no free version, but the paid version resembles that of TranslatePress in feature set.
+There is no free version, but the paid version resembles that of TranslatePress in the way it works.
 Like TranslatePress, you work with a single version of the page; only the translated text differs.

 WPML really shines with features to get pages translated by a translation service, either yours or one of theirs.